Multi-Region ASP.NET Core Session Provider [Deprecated]

 }

-Method 2: Specifying Configurations in Appsettings.json
+Method 2: Specifying Configurations in appsettings.json

-to initialize the service.
-The very basic overload of this extension method takes an IOptions<NCacheSessionConfiguration>
+The session management service needs to be initialized.
+In Startup.cs, use the AddNCacheSession extension method on IServiceCollection in ConfigureServices() to initialize the service.
+The very basic overload of this extension method takes an IOptions<NCacheSessionConfiguration> as its base configuration.

 Note